Furuta-Mototada/candidate-match/docs/LEGISLATION_SCORES.md

 ## Overview

 Instead of calculating a total score per member, this system calculates scores for **each legislation**, showing how all members voted or participated in that specific bill.
+The scores are used as input for the adaptive matching algorithm.

 ## Features